What is UI design? A complete guide for 2025

 • Input controls: These are interactive elements that enable a user to enter information.
 Input controls include things like checkboxes, buttons, text fields and dropdown lists.

 • Navigational elements: These help the user to navigate an interface in order to complete their desired task.
-Navigational components include things like search fields, sliders and hamburger menus.
+Navigational components include things like search fields, sliders and menus.

 • Informational components: These communicate useful information to the user, for example through message boxes, notifications and progress bars.